Simmons ProTarget 3-12X40 Review: Parallax Adjustment Rifle Scope

 Simmons Pro Target 3-12×40 Review Summary

 Simmons ProTarget Truflex is by no means a perfect scope.
 But it definitely can be a good beginner scope for new hunters.
-You just buy mounting clips mount the scope set zero and go target practicing.
+You just buy mounting clips mount the scope set the zero and go target practicing.

 I hope you enjoyed the review.
 This is TargetChaser signing out. see you guys later.